 I am a Human-Computer Interaction, User Experience Research , and User Experience Visioning expert.
 I run a consulting firm called Enactive UX (enactiveUX.com) that specializes in analyzing a wide range of computing technologies to derive recommendations that improve the overall experience of the product.
 Example technologies include: mobile applications, web applications, desktop applications, co-creative AI systems, creativity support tools, and computational creativity systems.

-I am interested in human-computer interaction, artificial intelligence, creativity, and collaboration.
+Academically, I am interested in human-computer interaction, co-creative artificial intelligence (collaborating with creative computers), human cognition, creativity, and collaboration.
 In particular, I investigate co-creative systems where an intelligent AI agent collaborates with users to perform creative tasks.

-I have industry experience as a UX researcher investigating creativity support tools at Adobe’s Creative Technology Lab, Google, and YouTube.
+I have industry experience as a UX research intern investigating creativity support tools at Adobe’s Creative Technology Lab, Google, and YouTube.
+At YouTube I was a UX Researcher working on the Visioning Team.
 I'm passionate about designing systems to facilitate collaboration and bringing the benefits of collaboration to HCI more broadly.

 I was an Assistant Professor of Human-Computer Interaction in the Department of Software and Information Systems at the University of North Carolina at Charlotte for 4 years teaching classes in Human-Centered Design, Co-Creative Artificial Intelligence, and Computational Creativity.